outbrain/GomJabbar/README.md

 You can find the Netflix explanation [here](https://github.com/Netflix/SimianArmy/wiki/Chaos-Monkey#why-run-chaos-monkey).
 No point in copying that over ;)

-After running several chaos drills at Outbrain, I can assure you that doing this on a regular basis is priceless.
+After running several chaos drills at Outbrain, I can assure you that doing this on a regular basis is extremely valueable.
-During a midnight page most people won't fix anything, nor investigate too far, and the incident will usually end with a service restart.
+During a midnight page most people will not fix anything, nor investigate too far, and the incident will usually end with a service restart.
 During a chaos drill we look deeper into the root causes, and try to learn what we need to fix, and where we need to improve.
 After every drill we conduct a quick take-in and implement the fixes as soon as possible.